ArthurGareginyan/all-meta-tags/readme.txt

 Donate link: https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=8A88KC7TFF6CS
 Requires at least: 3.9
 Tested up to: 4.7
-Stable tag: 3.8
+Stable tag: 4.0
 License: GPL3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 Easily add your Meta Tags to the WordPress website's head section.
 This is a must have tool for authors and website owners.

 == Description ==
-An easy to use and lightweight WordPress plugin that gives you the ability to easily add your Meta Tags to the head section of your website.
+An easy to use, with intuitive interface WordPress plugin that gives you the ability to easily add your Meta Tags to the head section of your website.

 No need anymore to editing a files of your theme or plugins in order to add meta tags.
 You can add they on plugins settings page.
-Just add your ID (the meta key "content" value from your verification code) or/and the URL to the social media profile of the publisher in the field on the plugin page and this plugin will do the rest for you.
+Just add your ID (the meta key "content" value from your verification code) or/and the URL to the social media profile of the publisher in the field on the plugin settings page and this plugin will do the rest for you.
 It adds required meta tags to the head section of your website automatically, without changing any of your themes file and without slowing down your website.
 It's really useful in case of any theme update, because your meta tags would never be lost!
 Your meta tags will keep on working, no matter how many times you upgrade or switch your theme and plugins.

 Third-party services like Google Webmaster Tools, Alexa, Pinterest and Google+ require you to verify your domain.
 This makes sure that you are the correct owner of your blog or store before they provide their services to you.
 You can use this plugin to easily verify your website or domain and get a more effective and efficient sharing results.
 Example with Pinterest.
 Once you completed the verification process, people will see a checkmark next to your domain in your Pinterest profile and in pinner search results.
 That check mark emphasis you have confirmed the ownership of your blog or website on Pinterest.
 This will help your website to rank better in google and other search engines.
 You can easily increase your blog traffic using this plugin.
 "All Meta Tags" is a simple but effective SEO plugin.